keptn/lifecycle-toolkit/docs/content/en/docs/implementing/evaluatemetrics.md

   in a centralized namespace
   such as `keptn-lifecycle-toolkit-system`.

-To configure a data source into your KLT cluster:
+To configure a data provider into your KLT cluster:

 1. Create a secret if your data source uses one.
    See